olyvenn/olyvenn/MY PERSON.md

 - 👀 I’m interested in gamedev
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on this time with nobody
-- 📫 How to reach me oliwierboczekdev@gmail.co
+- 📫 How to reach me oliwierboczekdev@gmail.com
 - ⚡ Fun fact: I LOVE CATS!!!

 <!---